kirsansan/KW6_mailing/readme.md

+use command like
+>python manage.py crontab add
+also you can revise state of cron tasks with
+>python manage.py crontab show
-The service will be trying to analise queue of active mailing every 5 minutes.
+Now the service will be trying to analise queue of active mailing every 5 minutes.
 For immediately start analise use command
 >python manage.py sender